-Motion can help a human being to communicate better with an interface.
+Motion can help human beings to communicate better with a machine through an interface.
 Animations can reduce cognitive load for the user.
 They make an interface feel tangible and realistic.
 Quick, scaling transitions contribute to a polished experience.

 Help for dogs, designed for humans

 My concept aims to help dogs but is designed for humans.
 Humans who are loving, caring and are keen on helping.
 The icon speaks for itself, it represents a missing dog in a warm, welcoming environment.
 I've emphasized the strong connection to nature by implementing flat elements and a natural colour palette.
 Real-time maps could help a lot with tracking a dog’s journey.
 Whenever a user sees a lost dog, just selects the matching one from the given list of that particular area.
 As the feed is open for everyone, people can scroll and check updates on their lost dogs.

 Dogspotter is featured in the Interaction Gallery and AIGA Gallery on Behance.